S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Dedicate time to reflect on past experience, learn, and decide how to improve work process.
 </div></div>

--   output: changes to work process, new tasks, on-the-fly <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>, and <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">drivers</a> requiring an agreement
+-   output: changes to work process, new tasks, on-the-fly <a href="glossary.html#entry-agreement" class="glossary-tooltip" data-toggle="tooltip" title="Agreement: An agreed-upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a>, and <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">drivers</a> requiring an agreement
 -   facilitated meeting (~1hr)
 -   regular intervals (1-4 weeks)
 -   adapt to situation and context